3a1b2c3/seeingSpace/README.md

  * *DeepMPI*<a name="deepmpi"> Deep Multiplane Images
  * *Light field* is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***
  * *Radiance*<a name="radiance"> represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.
+ * The irradiance E of a surface is defined as the incident radiant flux density, and has units of W· m−2.
+Meanwhile, radiance L of a surface is emitted flux per unit of foreshortened area (from Lambert’s Law) per unit solid angle W· m−2 · sr−1.

 ## Recommended reading

 ### Image-based rendering